SpatialDays/stac-generator/README.md

 3. Make sure that `blob_mounting_configurations.json` is in the root directory of the project.

 Note: Do not commit `blob_mounting_configurations.json` to your source control.
-This file contains confidential information.
+This file could contain confidential information.

 ## Entrypoints